|Suffrage procession in Minneapolis on May 2, 1914

 Kono district, Sierra Leone

-When I was in Sierra Leone, I met many people whose hands or arms had been amputated with machetes by members of the Revolutionary United Front.
+When I was in Sierra Leone in 2004, I met many people whose hands or arms had been amputated with machetes by members of the Revolutionary United Front (RUF).
 Some of them had been targeted during an elections so that they couldn’t vote by leaving their fingerprint mark on the paper ballot.
 I also heard that the RUF hacked off hands during one election because the government’s slogan was that,”The power is in the hands of the people.”
 I visited Sierra Leone in 2004, after the conflict had ended and just prior to the first post-conflict elections.
 As I traveled through the countryside, I saw people coming together for meetings to discuss the upcoming elections.
 In spite of the horrors that they had endured, they were coming together in villages big and small, to exercise their right to participate in their government.

 So that’s why I never miss the chance to vote.
 I’m doing it for my Grandma Lillian.
 And for everyone else who can’t follow their dreams.